Lying in state: Canada

 Alexander lay in state in the Ontario Legislative Building in Toronto then in repose in Hamilton City Hall, his hometown.
 The service was held in Hamilton Place.
 During the procession from city hall, the casket was escorted by mounted police officers, marching police, firefighters and military and a massed pipe band representing several police and fire services.

 On 2 July 2019, Lieutenant Governor of Saskatchewan W. Thomas Molloy died.
-He was installed as the 22nd Lieutenant Governor on 21 March 2018, and approximately a year later, diagnosed with pancreatic cancer.
+He was installed as the 22nd lieutenant governor on 21 March 2018, and approximately a year later, diagnosed with pancreatic cancer.
 His state funeral service was held at Merlis Belsher Place on the campus of the University of Saskatchewan.
-Malloy had earlier served as Chancellor of the university.
+Malloy had earlier served as chancellor of the university.
 Members of the public were able to sign books of condolence at the Saskatchewan Legislative Building and Government House in Regina and city hall in Saskatoon.

 Premier Scott Moe stated that flags in the province would fly at half-mast until sunset on the day of Malloy's funeral, which was later scheduled for 13 July.
 During the service, a detail of Royal Canadian Mounted Police guarded the casket and following, members of 15 Wing Moose Jaw from the Royal Canadian Air Force flew over Merlis Belsher Place.

 Jocelyne Roy-Vienneau, Lieutenant Governor of New Brunswick, died 2 August 2019, after holding office since 23 October 2014.
 She received a state funeral 8 August 2019 and the flag on the Peace Tower of the Parliament Buildings flew at half-mast from 6 August through 8 August.

 Municipalities may offer civic funerals to prominent deceased current or former politicians.

 North Korea

-In North Korea, the body of the late leader Kim Jong-il was displayed in a glass coffin surrounded with red flowers at the Kumsusan Memorial Palace in Pyongyang prior to his funeral, which began and ended at the palace.
-An honor guard armed with AK-47s was present.
-Jong-il's father Kim Il-sung, the founding president, is on display elsewhere in the palace.
+In North Korea, the body of the late leader Kim Jong Il was embalmed and displayed in a glass coffin surrounded with red flowers at the Kumsusan Palace of the Sun in Pyongyang prior to his funeral, which began and ended at the palace.
+An honour guard armed with AK-47s was present.
+Kim's father Kim Il Sung, the founding president, was also embalmed, placed in a glass casket, and is on display elsewhere in the palace.